 Sooooo, the new year means nothing from a date perspective, every day is the start of another year so don’t wait until the 1st of blah blah to grow and change, just do it.
 BUT, as it pertains to this particular piece, the new year coincidentally coincides with when change tangibly actualized.
 Dec.
-10, when I got my 2yr chip (from AA) is when I look at the upcoming year and what I want to do within that year.
-As per usual: the best version of myself is the motivation and growth is the process, all to put greater good into the universe, which is the purpose.
+10th, my sobriety anniversary, is when I look at the upcoming year and what I want to do within that year.
+As per usual, being the best version of myself is the motivation and growth is the process, all to put greater good into the universe, which is the purpose.
 This year, my areas of deliberately focused efforts are on freedom(independence), family, friends, and finances (alliteration, gotta love it).
 This is not me ignoring my recovery and spiritual practices, none of the aforementioned focuses can be attained without sobriety.
 This is just me adding to my purview some things to give heightened and deliberate attention to.
 First things first, I moved into a new home, alone!

 This probably isn’t a blogable event but I’m over 30 and have never lived alone.
 Wait, actually I did once back in ‘04-’05, for like four days.
 I was living with a girlfriend and had to ask her to leave.
 She left on a Tuesday morning and I lived alone until that friday night.
 I went out, met some nice young lady who spent the night and the next morning I gave her a key and got her a mani/pedi and told her to be home whenever I’m there, she agreed.
 Clearly, I was incapable of not having someone around.